 Share with a coworker!

-Shutdown threats have seemingly become the norm with Congress and the White House unable to complete the process of enacting regular appropriations bills on time.
-When – not if – the next one hits it will impact your pay and benefits.
+Shutdown threats have become all too common with Congress and the White House unable to complete the process of enacting regular appropriations bills on time.
+When – not if – the next one hits it will impact your pay and benefits, here’s how.

 IMPACT ON PAY OF SHUTDOWN

 Among entire agencies, or parts of them, that get their funding through appropriations, some jobs are not subject to furloughs even when that funding lapses, due to the nature of their work.
 This primarily involves jobs affecting health and safety, emergency response, national security and similar responsibilities.
-(Note: A listing of agency shutdown contingency plans is at https://www.whitehouse.gov/omb/information-for-agencies/agency-contingency-plans.)
 While they stay on the job, they are working without pay, at least for the meantime.

 These are called “excepted” employees, and they are guaranteed they will be paid at the end of the shutdown.

 The remainder are called “non-excepted” and they are furloughed.
 Those employees are not guaranteed that they later will be paid for that enforced unpaid time off.
-The past practice always has been that they have been paid—and indeed, legislation to do that already has been introduced—but that is not guaranteed.
+The past practice always has been that they have been paid but that is not guaranteed.